amajczyk/2022L_NetflixVisualisation/README.md

 # Netflix data visualization
-Project realized as a part of the Data Visualization course at the WUT Faculty of Mathematics and Information Science.
+Project realized as a part of the Data Visualization Techniques course at the WUT Faculty of Mathematics and Information Science during 2022 summer semester.

 ## Authors:
  - https://github.com/kopyta